JulianSchwabCommits/PythonCalc/README.md

 # PythonCalc
- This is my retro calculator
+ This is my Python calculator